MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/contact-us.md

 ## Report copyright or trademark infringement
-If you think an item in the Edge add-ons store violates a copyright or trademark, fill out [this][EdgeInfringmentReport] form.
+If you think an item in the Edge add-ons store violates a copyright or trademark, fill out the [Notices of Infringement][EdgeInfringmentReport] form.
 Our team will review your report and take any necessary action.

 <!-- links -->